ssbc/ssb-subset-replication-spec/README.md

 or     | args        | [op, ...]
 type   | string      | string
 author | feed        | string

+Note that `ssb-ql-1` is only for public messages and is incapable of querying private messages, unlike `ssb-ql-0`.

 The spec is open for implementations to add new operators relatively easy.
 This allows experimentation and implementations should simply